Photo Credit: Alannah Fricker

 Learn more →

-Community Dinners
+Community Meals

 Sitting at a table and sharing a warm meal is how we all started in 2019!
-Every month, we host a community dinner to talk about our problems, and share our experiences and resources with each other.
+Every month, we host a community meal to talk about our problems, and share our experiences and resources with each other.
 We have the power to build a sanctuary city from the ground up – join or support us!

 Learn more →